fahdbahri/Scheduler/README.md

 Project Overview:

-This project is a CPU scheduling program designed to handle various scheduling methods including First Come, First Served Scheduling, Shortest-Job-First Scheduling, Priority Scheduling, and Round-Robin Scheduling.
+CPU scheduling simulation designed to view various scheduling algorithms including First Come, First Served Scheduling, Shortest-Job-First Scheduling, Priority Scheduling, and Round-Robin Scheduling.
 The program takes input data from a text file and provides output data to another text file as specified by command-line arguments.
 It also gathers statistics such as average waiting time and waiting time for each job in the queue.

 Usage: